 Banana (Musa acuminata, Musa balbisiana)

-Herbalists recommend a topical tincture of banana peel scrapings for treatment of warts as it contains proteolytic enzymes which is thought to be helpful in removing warts.
+Herbalists recommend a topical tincture of banana peel scrapings for the treatment of warts as it contains proteolytic enzymes which are thought to be helpful in removing warts.

 Basil (Ocimum basilicum)